 - Preparation of Tax and/or VAT returns - Provision of bookkeeping services including budgeting and cash-flow forecasts.

-3.9.2 Common Reporting Standard Definition
+3.9.2 Regulations Common Reporting Standard Definition

-Alternatively, the definition of an Investment Entity as included in the draft Common Reporting Standard may be used when classifying an entity.
+Alternatively, the definition of an Investment Entity as statedincluded in the US Regulations draft Common Reporting Standard may be used when classifying an entity.